|Appropriation number (APPR)||Indicates the authorization act that authorized the funds and the category of funds within the act.|

-Program Manager for Planning and Environment - The person with the authority to approve 100 percent SP&R funding for planning pooled-fund studies.
+Associate Administrator for Planning and Environment - The person with the authority to approve 100 percent SP&R Subpart A funding for planning pooled-fund studies.

 Subscriber - A person who subscribes to be notified of new solicitations.

-Technical contact - The person in a study partner organization with interest/expertise in the subject matter of the study who is available for consultation during the period of solicitation.
+Technical contact - The person in a study partner organization with interest/expertise in the subject matter and is typically a member of the TAC.

 Visitor - The person who visits the public area of the TPF web site.